 1. Earn cash back

 Make sure you pay with a cash-back account, so you can get a bit of money back every time you shop online.
-Some free accounts even let you earn up to 10% cash back at multiple stores, like Walmart, Target and CVS.
+There are cash-back cards that allow you to earn up to 6% back on grocery purchases.

 2. Check for delivery slots often